Internships in Kazakhstan

 - Paragraph Company - students may participate in translation services, local marketing, client consultations and the development of English-language training programs.

-Students will earn academic credit for their internship experience through the University Career Center (LA&S 490) or through their academic department.
+Students will earn 1-3 hours of academic credit for their internship experience through the University Career Center (LA&S 490 Internship Exploration), Global & International Studies (GIST 495 Global Internships) or through their academic department.

 Preference will be given to juniors, seniors, and graduate students in good academic standing with a GPA of 2.75 or higher.
-4 semesters of Russian language coursework or comparable proficiency is required.
+At least 2 semesters of Russian language coursework or comparable proficiency is required.

 Gabriel Al-Salem Foundation